-In the early Spring of 1799, James Atkinson, an enterprising young gentleman from the wilds of Cumberland, set forth by carriage for the glorious city of London.
-In his suit pocket were recipes for fine scents and toiletries of his own devising.
+In the Spring of 1799, James Atkinson, an enterprising young gentleman from Cumberland, set forth by carriage for the city of London.
+In his pocket were recipes for fine scents and toiletries of his own devising.
 Next to him sat a sizeable quantity of rose-scented bear grease balm.
 Next to the balm sat a growly bear.

 All things Atkinsons became such a sensation with the royal ranks that when King George IV caught a whiff of it at Buckingham in 1826, he proclaimed Atkinsons the Official Perfumer to the Royal Court of England on the spot.